 You’ll receive a T4A (OAS) tax slip if you live in Canada (or NR4-OAS slip for non-resident) when it’s time to file taxes.

 You can expect to get the forms by the end of February every year.

 If you don’t want to wait till tax time to pay the taxes, you can request for the taxes to be deducted from each pay.

 Login to the My Service Canada Account to make the voluntary request or send Form ISP3520CPP to a tax office close to you.

 OAS Payment Increases

 So how much will OAS increase in 2022?

 OAS Pension monthly payments are indexed to inflation.
 The indexation is done quarterly so you’ll usually expect to see some increases.

-In addition, the government also announced a one-time tax-free top-up or increase of $500 for eligible seniors.
+In addition, the government also announced a one-time tax-free top-up or increase of $500 for eligible seniors in 2021.

 One-time Top-up for Seniors 2021